SGNovice/Disease-detection-using-chest-xrays/README.md

   * **Safer solutions:** More accurate diagnosis means there will be a lower risk of complications associated with patients receiving ineffective or incorrect treatment.
   * **More patients treated:** A reduction in the time it takes to complete a diagnostic analyses means laboratories can perform more tests.
-This will lead to coverage for more patients in shorter duration.
+This will lead to coverage for more patients within shorter duration.
   * **Addressing the global ‘Physician Shortage’:** The growing deficit between the demand for physicians and the supply, has been a growing concern for many countries around the world.
 The World Health Organization (WHO) estimates that there is a global shortage of 4.3 million physicians, nurses, and other health professionals.